 Blake Caldwell is a physician and scientist who retired in 2010 from the Centers for Disease Control and Prevention.
-She is a pediatrician, but her early career included 8 years in the Navy doing bacterial research with a two-year tour teaching tropical public health and deployment medicine to Navy physicians in Panama.
-She joined the CDC in 1989 and her long career there included epidemiological research in HIV, health services research in health care quality and medical errors, and finally health policy for infectious diseases.
+She is a pediatrician, but her early career included eight years in the Navy doing bacterial research, with a two-year tour teaching tropical public health and deployment medicine to Navy physicians in Panama.
+She joined the CDC in 1989, and her long career there included epidemiological research in HIV, health services research in health care quality and medical errors, and finally, health policy for infectious diseases.

 Tom Bullock, PhD

 Dr. Bullock is the Retention Specialist for Georgia Southern University, Armstrong Campus’ TRIO Student Support Services program and serves on the President’s Diversity Advisory Council.
 He serves as a Board member for numerous nonprofit organizations including, the Savannah Multicultural Chamber of Commerce, Healthy Savannah, The Heritage Signature Chorale, Whitman-Walker Health, United Aid for Africa, Resurrection Catholic Church Pastoral Council, and the Savannah Technical College Foundation.

 Dr. Bullock is the founder and CEO of the nonprofit organization LEADERS, Inc., which serves to prepare undergraduate students for self-reliance, postgraduate opportunities, and leadership through the facilitation of, and exposure to, social and cultural competencies, professional development, and life skills.

 One of his favorite sayings is, “Don’t wait for tomorrow to be successful, do one successful thing each day.”

 “Healthy Savannah is important due to the pressing need to address health disparities among Savannah’s marginalized populations.
 Its impact is purposeful and measurable.”